rangle/redux-beacon/README.md

 Analytics integration for Redux and ngrx/store

- * React Native support
+ * Use with any framework: React, Angular, and React Native
- * works well with React and Angular apps
+ * Send analytics to mutiple targets including:
- * track analytics events offline
+   * Google Analytics
- * centralize your analytics logic (keep action creators clean)
+   * Google Tag Manager
- * send analytics events to multiple targets (e.g. Google Analytics)
+   * Segment.io
- * easily create your own custom targets.
+   * Amplitude
- * easily create your own extensions for logging, and offline event collection
+ * Create your own extensions: custom targets, loggers, and offline event collectors

 ----